5 Free Things to do in Long Beach, CA

 3. Take in the views via The Lions Lighthouse/Rainbow Harbor

 The 56 foot tall Lion’s Lighthouse was dedicated in 2000.
 The fake lighthouse is not in operation.
 Rather it was built as a symbol of the Long Beach Lions Club International’s dedication to helping the blind.
 It changes colors at night which is pretty cool.
-You can read more about the history of the lighthouse here.
+You can read more about the history of the lighthouse.
 This is one of the best places in the city for fantastic views, especially at dusk.
 Rainbow Harbor is a great place to people watch, see dolphins, and enjoy the extravagant boats/marina scenery.

 4. Dig your toes into the sand at Alamitos Beach

 Long Beach offers several beaches, with Alamitos being the most popular with tourists due to its’ convenient location nearby downtown and many hotels.
 From this beach, you can easily walk or bike over to Rainbow Harbor and Shoreline Village.
 The calm waters make it a popular swimming destination.
 Yes, the beach could be a bit cleaner and the sand is a bit rocky.
 However, the views are beautiful, the beach is wide and spacious, and many amenities are within close proximity.
+I definitely took advantage of being just a short walk away ;).
+If you are a runner, you will definitely want to sign up for the Long Beach Half – it is to this day, the most scenic half marathon I have completed.

 5. Get back to nature at El Dorado Nature Park